After a very long break, today we are going to discuss a new (battle) topic, that is,

 - No offline access – You would be unable to use the website without an active internet connection.

 - Longer wait times – Depending on the website, and your internet speed, it might take a while to download or use the desired service.

 Mobile apps pros

-- Offline access – Being able to play a game on my mobile device without internet connection?
-Yes please!
+- Offline access – Being able to play a game on my mobile device without an internet connection?
+Yes, please!

 - Less cluttered – This all depends on the design but most apps are less cluttered.